 - The vehicle has an undisclosed or unknown lien against its title.

-- A title is required for the vehicle by your state and the seller's state but you did not receive a title from the seller and it is not possible to obtain a title from the appropriate DMV.
+- You did not receive a title from the seller (and a title is required by both your state and the seller's state) and it's not possible to obtain a title from the appropriate DMV.

-- The vehicle has a title with an undisclosed salvage, rebuilt/rebuildable, unrebuildable, reconstructed, scrapped/destroyed, junk, lemon, manufacturer buyback, or water damage brand at the time of the end of the listing.
-(This protection is not available for vehicles listed in the Dune Buggies, Race Cars or Trailers categories.)
+- The vehicle had a title with one of the following undisclosed brands (salvage, rebuilt/rebuildable, unrebuildable, reconstructed, scrapped/destroyed, junk, lemon, manufacturer buyback or flood/water damage) at the time of the end of the listing.
+(This protection is not available for vehicles listed in the Dune Buggy, Race Car or Trailer categories.)

-- The vehicle is less than 20 years old and has more than a 5,000 mile odometer discrepancy from the mileage as stated in the seller's listing.
-(This protection is only available for vehicles listed in the Cars & Trucks and RVs & Campers categories.)
+- The vehicle is less than 20 years old and has more than a 5,000 mile odometer discrepancy from the mileage stated in the seller's listing.
+(This protection is only available for vehicles listed in the Car & Truck and RV & Camper categories.)

 - Regular maintenance and fluid levels.

 - Normal wear and tear, including but not limited to belts, hoses, tires, brakes, bushings, joints, spark plugs and wires, interior features, minor dents, paint chips and scratches.

 Damage after purchase - Damage or loss caused during shipping or otherwise after purchase.